 Rational branding can help you to develop a strong foot in the market.
-It allows you to help inform customers all about your brand, and if that person ends up finding it useful, ultimately they will then purchase.
+It helps you to inform customers about your brand and if that person ends up finding the information useful, ultimately they will be motivated to purchase.

-However, the ideal marketing strategy when it comes to branding would be to combine the two to get the best results.
+However, the ideal marketing strategy when it comes to branding would be to combine both rational and emotional branding to get the best results.

 We’ve talked about it a lot throughout this article, but creating a strong brand comes down to having a good brand strategy.

-Here’s what we consider the best steps to take when building out your brand development strategy:
+Here are the key steps to consider when building out your brand development strategy:

 - Developing your brand’s positioning – how is your company different from others?
 Why should customers choose to work with you?

 - Developing a content marketing strategy – your brand’s strength is driven by both reputation and it’s visibility.
-Good content marketing can improve both of these and is the perfect way to make your brand relevant to all your audiences.
+Good content marketing can improve both of these and will be the best way to make your brand relevant to all audiences.

-So, what really does drive our behaviour?
-Clark L. Hull came up with a very well known theory, the Global Theory of Behaviour to help describe what motivates us.
+So, what really does drive our behavior?
+Clark L. Hull came up with a very well-known theory –known as the Global Theory of Behavior – to help describe what motivates us.
 The formula is:

 sEr = SHR x D x V x K